 A group of protesters had gathered to demand the release of Jestina Taylor, a patient who was receiving medical treatment at the St. Joseph’s Catholic Hospital.
 The protestors believed that the police was preventing Taylor, who had already been already discharged by the hospital’s administration, from attending a visa interview at the U.S. Embassy.

-Taylor, who is a former women’s wing leader of President George Weah’s Coalition for Democratic Change, was taken to the hospital after being allegedly adopted by unknown individuals who she said beat, drugged, and gang-raped her and later dumped her in an unfinished building near the ocean.
+Taylor, who is a former women’s wing leader of President George Weah’s Coalition for Democratic Change, was taken to the hospital after being allegedly abducted by unknown individuals who she said beat, drugged, and gang-raped her and later dumped her in an unfinished building near the ocean.
 She had appeared in a live video making strong allegations against the ruling party, as well as some officials of the government, including Monrovia’s Mayor Jefferson Koijee.

 According to her, Koijee and other officials had trained armed men in a neighboring country and were involved with carrying out extrajudicial killings.